sighupio/fury-kubernetes-logging/elasticsearch-triple/README.md

 # Elasticsearch Triple Katalog

-Elasticsearch is an open source distributed search and analytics engine used for log analytics, full-text search, business-intelligence, etc. This package deploys a three node Elasticsearch cluster on Kubernetes.
+Elasticsearch is an open source distributed search and analytics engine used for log analytics.
+This package deploys a three node Elasticsearch cluster on Kubernetes.

 ## Requirements